VERIFY BEFORE RELYING

 Turn one painful score into a focused repair plan.

-Pass Florida is exam prep only for Florida sales associate candidates: 1,002 Florida-specific questions, 19 diagnostics, six modes, Math Coach, Trap Library, offline access, optional sync, lifetime updates, and one $39.99 purchase.
+Pass Florida is exam prep only for Florida sales associate candidates: 1,002 Florida-specific practice questions, a 19-topic diagnostic, six modes, Math Coach across the 14 Florida math calculation types, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
 No subscription.
 No copied exam questions.
-No fake reviews.

 Failing by 1 point feels different from failing by 20.